allegro/allegro.tech/_posts/2016-08-01-the-ios-bug-chase.md

         flow.response.content = b""
 ```

-Then, by adding the script to mitmproxy, I could test the map behaviour on iOS
+Then, by adding the script to mitmproxy, I could test the map behaviour in iOS
 10 beta 2.

 ![mitmproxy_fixed](/img/articles/2016-08-01-the-ios-bug-chase/mitmproxy_fixed.png)

-Mitmproxy changed the status code of each tile request to `410`.
+mitmproxy changed the status code of each tile request to `410`.
 Once the first
 tile request finished with the `410` status code, `geod` daemon immediately
 updated its manifest requesting fresh `/geomanifest/dynamic/config`.
 It worked
 just as expected!
 The bug was resolved! :tada: